silvacms/documentation/source/silva/buildout.rst

 ``zeo-instance``

    Base profile for a ZEO setup.
-This install a ZEO server and a ZEO client instead of a simple instance.
+This installs a ZEO server and a ZEO client instead of a simple instance.
 Refer to :ref:`zeo-setup` for more details about that profile.